nautobot/nautobot/nautobot/docs/user-guides/getting-started/index.md

 It is intended to assist the user with:

-* Understanding the prerequisites for dding a new Device
+* Understanding the prerequisites for adding a new Device
 * Creating the necessary prerequisite objects to add a new Device
 * Adding new Devices
 * Adding and understanding Regions